Cisco Meraki Z1

 Our Price: $273.00

-The Cisco Meraki Z1 is an enterprise class firewall / VPN gateway with five Gigabit Ethernet ports and a dual-radio 802.11n wireless.
-The Z1 extends the power of the Cisco Meraki cloud managed networking to employees, IT staff, and executives working from home.
+The Cisco Meraki Z-Series teleworker gateway is an enterprise class firewall, VPN gateway and router.
+Each model offers five gigabit ethernet ports and wireless for connectivity.
+Each model is designed to securely extend the power of Meraki cloud managed networking to employees, IT staff, and executives working from home.

-Using the patent-pending Cisco Meraki Auto VPN, administrators can deploy network services including VoIP and remote desktop (RDP) to remote employees with a single-click, provide wired and wireless access, and increase end-user productivity through Layer 7 traffic shaping.
+Using Meraki’s proven and highly scalable Auto VPN technology, administrators can deploy network services including VoIP and remote endpoints with automatic, zero-touch provisioning.
+Additionally the Z series provides secure wired and wireless access, and increases end-user productivity through Layer 7 traffic shaping.

-The Z1 features a fully-fledged stateful firewall, support for multiple VLANs, inter-VLAN routing, and isolation to segregate corporate data from recreational traffic.
-In addition, the Z1 is packed with advanced 802.11n technologies including MIMO, beam forming, and channel bonding to provide reliable and high speed network access for most demanding business applications.
+All models feature a high-performance stateful firewall, support for VLANs, inter-VLAN routing, and isolation to segregate corporate data from recreational traffic.
+The Z3 offers the latest in wireless performance with 802.11ac Wave 2 technology with MU-MIMO support to provide reliable and high speed network access for most demanding business applications and latest devices.

-Z1 and Cisco Meraki Cloud Management: A Powerful Combo
+Z-Series and Meraki Cloud Management: A Powerful Combo

-The Z1 is managed via the Cisco Meraki cloud, with an intuitive browser-based interface.
-Since the Z1 is self-configuring and managed over the web, you can deploy the Z1 at remote locations without any assistance from end-users.
-The Z1 is monitored 24x7 and delivers real-time alerts if your network encounters problems.
+All Meraki devices are managed via the Meraki cloud, with an intuitive browser-based interface.
+Since the Z series is selfconfiguring and managed over the web, you can repidly deploy at remote locations without any assistance from end-users.
+Meraki Cloud services monitor all devices 24x7 and deliver realtime alerts if any device encounters a problem.
 Remote diagnostics tools enable real-time troubleshooting through any web browser.
-New features, bug fixes, and enhancements are delivered seamlessly over the web, so you never have to manually download software updates or worry about missing security patches.
+New features and enhancements are delivered seamlessly over the web, so you never have to manually download software updates or worry about missing security patches.

 - 4 ports for printers, phones, and other devices